 Disruptions to your baby’s sleep schedule are commonplace and temporary.
 While they aren’t entirely unavoidable, it may give you peace of mind to know why the disruption could be happening.

 Get Better Sleep with The Baby D.R.E.A.M.
 System

 If you want someone to walk you through the process of sleep training, let me help.
 The Baby D.R.E.A.M.
 System is for babies 4 months through 2.5 years old.
 I’ll walk you through how to establish daily routines, sleep schedules, and sleep training techniques to help you break the sleep associations you no longer find beneficial!
 Check it out here.

 The Most Common Reasons for a 10 Month Sleep Regression

 Before you automatically assume that your baby’s sleep woes are due to a commonplace sleep regression, you’ll want to check in on their wake windows.

-Make sure that you’re following age-appropriate wake windows for your 10 month old.
+Make sure that you’re following age-appropriate wake windows for a 10 month old and a 10-month old sleep schedule.
 If you haven’t adjusted their wake times in a month or two, it’s time to consider making slight adjustments to see if it helps.